Gluten-Free Halloween Candy List from a Celiac Mom (2024)

 In past years, the seasonal-shaped York Peppermint Patties were usually not labeled gluten-free, due to possible cross-contact from shared lines during busy holiday production.
 Although, the peppermint patties themselves still contained no gluten ingredients.

-However, Hershey has been surprising us with gluten-free heart-shaped peppermint patties for Valentine’s Day, snowflakes for Christmas, and egg-shapes for Easter.
-The trend continues with labeled gluten-free pumpkin-shaped peppermint patties for Halloween!
+Over the past year or so, Hershey has been surprising us with gluten-free heart-shaped peppermint patties for Valentine’s Day, snowflakes for Christmas, and egg-shapes for Easter.
+The trend continued with labeled gluten-free pumpkin-shaped peppermint patties for Halloween!

 Hershey kindly labels its packages of York Peppermint Patties gluten-free, so there is no doubt.
 If you don’t have access to the package, such as when trick-or-treating, the rule of thumb is to assume that the seasonal shapes are not labeled gluten-free.